 Convert property data types

-Properties are treated as values of the JSON data type.
-In some cases, such as for comparisons with SQL types, they need to be converted to a SQL type first.
+Spanner treats properties as values of the JSON data type.
+In some cases, such as for comparisons with SQL types, you must first convert properties to a SQL type.

 In the following example, the query performs the following data type conversions: